GemCopeland/personal-website/src/pages/home.md

 ##################
 #### Activity ####
 ##################
-# See /src/activity; automatically sorted by filename descending
+# See /src/activity; automatically sorted by filename descend

 ##################
 ###### Work ######